 - Scrub-type uniforms of the designated color.
 White short-sleeved or long-sleeved T-shirts (with no pictures or writing) may be worn under uniform tops for warmth.

-- White socks with tops visible at least at ankle height.
+- White socks with at least a 1" band at the top (not "footies")

 - Uniform shoes or comfortable athletic shoes.
 Although shoes no longer must be white, they must be tasteful and must not draw attention to the feet.
 To be suitable for the healthcare environment, shoes must have a back or strap.
 No croc-type shoes are allowed.

-- A name badge is provided to each student and must be worn during scheduled shifts.
+- A name badge is provided to each student and must be worn on both class and clinical days.

 - Hairstyles, colors, and cuts, should be conservative in nature.
 Facial hair must be neatly trimmed.
-While in clinical rotations, hair longer than shoulder length shall be neatly confined for safety reasons.
+While in clinical rotations, hair that is shoulder length or longer must be confined in a style up off of the shoulders for safety reasons.

 - Fingernails shall be clean and trimmed.
 In clinical rotations, while nail polish is acceptable, artificial nails or acrylic overlays are not.